 If you’re looking to avoid the downsides of coffee or can’t stomach the bitter brew, there are plenty of beverage alternatives you can drink in the morning that provide similar benefits.

 Matcha green tea

-Matcha tea is regular green tea, but instead made with actual tea leaves (they’re usually discarded) grown into a powder and added to hot water.
+Matcha tea is regular green tea, but instead made with actual tea leaves (they’re usually discarded) ground into a powder and added to hot water.
 The leaves boost the caffeine level of a cup of matcha to about the same level as coffee.

 “But instead of a jittery stimulation with a sudden subsequent energy slump when the caffeine wears off, matcha provides a more calming sense thanks to the amino acid L-theanine,” Ilana Muhlstein, RD, told Health.com.

 “Wheatgrass is a concentrated source of antioxidant vitamins A, C, and E, as well as iron, calcium, magnesium, and amino acids,” nutritionist and author Maggie Moon tells Health.com.